Jaga1005/scoreboard/README.md

 Update score for existing match

+- When HomeTeam or AwayTeam is null or empty, it throws an exception
 - When game for the required pair doesn't exist, it throws an exception
 - When new HomeTeamScore or AwayTeamScore is lower than 0, it throws an exception